pgfeldman/KeywordExplorer/markup/KeywordExplorer.md

 Clicking on 'Parse Response' will apply the regex in the 'Parse Regex' field to each line in the resonse text that is longer than _Max Chars and place the parsed results in the 'Test Keyords' area in the Twitter section (described [Twitter](#twitter-region) below).
 You can edit or try new regexes if you have a different form of output.
 I highly recommend (https://regex101.com) as a place to test out regexes on text.
 You can copy the text from the Response field into their playground.

+Clicking on 'Extend Prompt' will use the current prompt, plus the text that has already been returned to create a new prompt.
+The result will be appended to the current response.

 ### GPT Params <span id="gpt-params-region"/>
 ![GPT params region](../images/gpt_params_region.png)